What is Lyme disease?

 As the bacteria begin to spread, a person can develop disseminated LD.
 This usually occurs if the early symptoms of LD are not spotted or treated and the infection continues to be present in a person’s body for 1-4 months.

 Symptoms of disseminated LD may include more rashes appearing on other parts of the skin to accompany the initial, circular rash at the site of the tick bite and painful, swollen joints.
 More rarely, affected people may experience neurological problems at this stage, such as difficulty concentrating.
+Feeling unwell?
+Get a free symptom assessment by downloading the Ada app.

 Late Lyme disease usually develops 6 to 36 months after the infectious tick bite.
 Later symptoms can vary from person to person, but include further pain and swelling in the joints.
 Although some people may develop neurological problems, these are rare.
 They may include tingling or numbness in the hands and feet.